Temyd/Tee-s-Logistics-Analysis/README.md

 - Buying a car from an Individual is more Affordable than buying from a Dealer.
 - Car with lesser previous owners are more expensive

-# What Should Pelumi Do
+# What should be done
-Pelumi should get her car this month, because of the unstable economy there is a possibility the present price will increase thus an increase in selling price.
+Anyone interested in getting a car, should get it as soon as possible, because of the unstable economy there is a possibility the present price will increase thus an increase in selling price.
 In as much that it is cheaper getting from an individual, it is not adviseable, a dealer will be better cos they have a reputation to protect.
 The more the previous owners, the more depreciated in value the car is, its adviceable to go for a car with no or just 1 previous owner, tho the cost might be high.